jmorg23/Java_Chess/README.md

 # Java_Chess
 A Chess Engine Entirely written in Java.
+Uses Maven so make sure to build before ran.

 In single player it is 50% chance that you will be white or black.
 NOTE: new game button does nothing, and there are a few bugs